robotsnoindex

 Running the CSV file import wizard

-2. Click more ( ••• ) > Import issues from CSV
+2. Select More ( ••• ), then Import issues from CSV

 3. Choose the CSV source file that you want to import.
 Check the If you don't have a configuration file or you want to create a new one, leave the Use an existing configuration file option unchecked.
 Configuration files specify a mapping between column names in your CSV file's header row and fields in your installation.
 You will have the option of creating a configuration file at the end of the import process.

-4. Click Next and fill in the required information.
+4. Select Next and fill in the required information.
 If your CSV file uses a different separator character other than a comma, specify that character in the CSV Delimiter field.
 If the separator is a tab, this can be entered using the format "/t".

-5. Click Next and map the column headers of your CSV file to the fields in your selected project.
+5. Select Next and map the column headers of your CSV file to the fields in your selected project.
 If you want to select specific Jira field values to map specific CSV values to, check the Map field value option.
 You must map a CSV field to the issue summary field, as all issues created must have a summary.

-6. Click Next one more time and select which CSV field values selected in the previous step you want to map to specific issue field values.
+6. Select Next one more time and select which CSV field values selected in the previous step you want to map to specific issue field values.
 For example, you might want to map the CSV field value of "Feature Request" to the Jira issue type field value "New Feature".

 Please note: